legal / right

 In the event of a dispute between the Data Provider and Data Consumer, Opendatabay will act as a neutral intermediary to facilitate resolution.
 However, Opendatabay does not assume liability for any disputes and encourages both parties to resolve issues amicably.

-Opendatabay reserves the right to update these terms at any time.
-Continued use of the platform constitutes acceptance of any modifications to these terms.
+Opendatabay reserves the right to update these terms at any time; continued use constitutes acceptance.